jasonsahl/LS-BSR/README.md

 python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -u /usr/local/bin/usearch6

 -To inspect the output, you can look up the following entries in the BSR matrix.
-They should correspond with the results obtained with the gene screen methods:
+They should correspond with the results obtained with the gene screen methods (TBLASTN only):

-IpaH3 -> centroid_1724,
+IpaH3 -> centroid_1724
-LT -> centroid_11953,
+LT -> centroid_11953
-ST2 -> centroid_19265,
+ST2 -> centroid_19265
-bfpB -> centroid_1922,
+bfpB -> centroid_1922
 stx2a -> centroid_7471

 Sample output for each method is shown in the test_data directory